Elie Saab: International recognition

-Recent dresses and collaborations
+Recent projects and collaborations

-In 2012, he worked with the Lebanese American University and London College of Fashion to launch a bachelor’s degree in fashion design.
+In 2012, he worked with the Lebanese American University and London College of Fashion to launch a bachelor's degree in fashion design.
 As of 2013, the brand had boutiques located in Beirut, Dubai, Doha, Paris, London, Geneva, Hong Kong, Moscow, New York City, and Mexico, with 100 retail outlets total.
 Saab's son, Elie Saab Jr, became brand director in 2013.

 Saab appeared as a judge on Project Runway: Middle East in 2016.
 Between 2015 and 2017, the Elie Saab company opened a second Paris boutique and a new location in London's Mayfair, and in Manhattan.
 The Manhattan store that opened in October 2016 was his first in the country.
 As of March 2017, his couture collections are available in Paris, London, and Beirut, while his ready-to-wear clothes were in 160 retailers and his own boutiques.
 Also that month, the Elie Saab company opened a new Madison Avenue store.

-Elie Saab X Emaar

-The Lebanese fashion designer and the real estate development company Emaar reveal luxurious Elie Saab at Emaar Beachfront property in Dubai.
-The luxurious gated island property, Grand Bleu Tower at Emaar Beachfront, will include one, two and three-bedroom apartments as well as four-bedroom penthouses with interiors by Elie Saab.
-The residential tower boasts views of the Arabian Sea, The Palm and Dubai Marina.

-Beirut explosion, 4 August 2020

-Saab's main office and headquarters were left badly damaged by the explosion, his home nearby was completely destroyed.

-Despite this thought, the designer and his team plan to get back to work in order to finish the collection for the September show.

-In April 2021, Elie Saab launched an initiative that consists in donating a portion of sales to UNICEF’s “Integrated Education and Well-Being for Vulnerable Girls in Lebanon Program.”